 - Will usually be bred starting with her second heat that occurs after she is 12 months of age PROVIDED that all of her health testing is complete and we deem her ready to become a mama.

 - Will usually be bred back-to-back, every heat cycle after the first.
 Recent research has shown this is healthier for the female.
-Sometimes we do skip a cycle to give mom a break.
+Sometimes we do skip a cycle or two, however.

 - Once Lumar determines she will not be bred again, after 3-4 live deliveries, she will be spayed and you will be released from our Guardian Agreement.
 At that point we will refund your deposit and your Lumar guardian dog will remain with your family with no further obligations to Lumar.